Seraphimk93/Keithley_IV/README.md

 # Linux Setup

-if running on linux you will still need to install the NI visa drivers  -- though this is more of a pain on
+if running on linux you will still need to install the NI visa drivers  -- though this is more of a pain on Linux

 you will also need to install pyvisa